Cuvier–Geoffroy debate: Further discussion

 On March 1, 1830, Geoffroy returned with his rebuttal, "On the Theory of Analogues, to Establish Its Novelty as a Doctrine, and Its Practical Utility as an Instrument".
 In response to Cuvier's comments about unity of composition being poorly defined, Geoffroy claimed that he was seeking more "philosophical resemblances" other than actual, observable similarities between animals.
 This vague explanation of unity of composition and the claim that others did not understand what unity of composition really meant did not satisfy Cuvier or his other critics.
 Geoffroy went on to defend his analogical theory, stressing the methodology of it all to align it to the scientific method.
 His theory looked at the connections between animals, and therefore was still applicable to making discoveries in science.
 To illustrate his points, Geoffroy used the example of the hyoid bone in vertebrates.
 He compared multiple animals with differing numbers of pieces making up the hyoid bone.
 In the cat with 9 hyoid pieces and humans with 5, Geoffroy made hypotheses for where the extra pieces had gone in humans, suggesting shifts to the ligaments and other bones of the jaw.
 Cuvier in response compared the hyoid bones across multiple species, where he saw different numbers of parts, different arrangements of the parts and in some, no hyoid at all.
 To Cuvier these differences suggested different functional needs and did not support unity of composition as Geoffroy said.
 To counter Cuvier's very analytical approach, Geoffroy said his rival was simply getting too bogged down in the details and forgetting the main issue of differences in philosophy.
 Cuvier continued to supply examples of differences amongst animal form, insisting Geoffroy explain why nature would be constrained to using the same parts similarly across all species.

 End of the debate

-By April 1830, the Academy was getting bored of the debate.
-At this point it had become far too personal and less about the ideas discussed but rather an continuous opportunity to bash each other publicly and academically.
+By April 1830, the Academy was getting bored with the debate.
+At this point it had become far too personal and less about the ideas discussed but rather a continuous opportunity to bash each other publicly and academically.
 Geoffroy finally declined to provide further comment on April 5, 1830.
-His reasons for ending the debate are not entirely known, though it is generally believed that Cuvier won the debate with his commanding presence and overwhelming amounts of evidence.
+His reasons for ending the debate are not entirely known, but it's generally believed Cuvier won the debate with his commanding presence and overwhelming amounts of evidence.